rstacruz/ionicons-inline/README.md

 > Inline version of Ionicons for Sass

 ionicons-inline lets you use [Ionicons] in your CSS without images or webfonts.
-Unlike the default ionicons distribution, this lets you only bundle the icons you need.
+It embeds the icons as embedded SVG's via data URI's.
+This is based on ionicons v3.0.0.

 [Ionicons]: https://ionicframework.com/docs/ionicons/